firehydrant/fhcli/readme.md

 # FireHydrant CLI (fhcli)

 This client allows you to submit free-form change events to the FireHydrant API from your infrastructure.
+When incidents are opened on FireHydrant, recent change events will be automatically suggested to the responding team.

 ## Example Events
 * Deploys